-Based in Malmö, K-PROD is a Swedish pornography production firm focussing on so-called amateur pornography.
-Note here that the firm makes profits off of amateur pornography, the type of pornography that many assume is non-commercial.
+Based in Malmö, K-PROD is a Swedish pornography production firm focussing on so-called "amateur pornography".
+Note here that the firm makes profits off of "amateur pornography", the type of porn that many assume is non-commercial.
 This is simply not true.
-Just like most other production taking place, amateur pornography is a specific genre in the pornography industry, in most cases just as commercial as other forms of pornography.
+Just like most other production taking place, "amateur pornography" is a specific genre in the porn industry, in most cases just as commercial as other forms of pornography.